 With the design of the 2024 Nissan Rogue, the interior is very pleasing to the eye and will certainly be very impressive, with attractive materials and the latest technology.
-The top two trims have a large 12.3-inch touchscreen infotainment system with Google-based software, and each model has plenty of driver assistance features.
+The top two trims have a giant 12.3-inch touchscreen infotainment system with Google-based software, and each model has plenty of driver assistance features.

 The 2024 Nissan Rogue received a mid-cycle redesign, meaning the brand’s best-selling vehicle may now be better suited to battle the RAV4, Honda CR-V, and Subaru Forester.